- The Taught Curriculum

 Attached is our Early Years Foundation Stage Curriculum.
 We follow this document to plan fun and challenging activities and lessons where children engage and explore the environment with a balance of whole class learning, small group activities and free flow play.
 Children engage and explore all seven areas of learning and development to work towards the Early Learning Goals.
 They must meet the goal within each area to achieve a 'Good Level of Development'.

-Our theme this term is Journeys and our local community.
-We are learning about our school, the grounds in our school and the local community.
-The stories we are learning from are: We're Going on a Bear Hunt, Animal Post Office and The Naughty Bus.
-We are very excited as each class will have a post office for their role play, the children are looking forward to posting letters.
+Our theme this term is 'Down at the bottom of the garden...'.
+We are learning about our environment, the seasons, growth and change.
+The stories we are learning from are: Jasper's Beanstalk, Oliver's Vegetables, The Tiny Seed, Supertato, The Very Hungry Caterpillar, the life cycle of a butterfly and If Only.
+We are very excited as each class will have Greengrocers and a Garden Centres for their role play, the children are looking forward to planting their own beans.

 Both classes have PE on a Thursday morning so please remember to bring in PE kits and plimsolls for this day.
 Please also make sure that all clothes are labelled to avoid any uniform going missing.
 The children are working hard to be independent when getting changed and look forward to PE each week.
 Any opportunity to support this at home is valuable to their growing independence.